a-sit-plus/warden-supreme/README.md

                                                                     // as valid
                                                                     // maxFuturePatchLevelMonths defaults to 1
-                                                                    // null means any future patch level is OK trustAnchorOverrides = setOf(extraTrustedRootPubKey) // require a custom root as the trust anchor
+                                                                    // null means any future patch level is OK

+               trustAnchorOverrides = setOf(extraTrustedRootPubKey),// require a custom root as the trust anchor
                                                                     // for the attestation certificate chain

+               requireRemoteProvisioningOverride = true             // require a remotely provisioned attestation
+                                                                    // certificate for extra security
            )
        ),
        androidVersion = 110000,                  // OPTIONAL, null by default